 - Student discount with working green ISIC card: US$20

 - Children under 15 years will pay as students: US$20

 Weather For Ancascocha Trek Machupicchu 4 Days Plus Experienced Tour Guide

-The weather is changeable mainly from October to April is rainy season then is dry season, but nowadays since the weather is changing, with the global warming anytime can be dry and rainy, so that means, we need to be lucky with the weather sometimes and just in case always bring some rain jacket and any season going to this place is good.
+The weather is changeable mainly from October to April is the rainy season then is the dry season, but nowadays since the weather is changing, with global warming anytime can be dry and rainy, so that means, we need to be lucky with the weather sometimes and just in case always bring some rain jacket and any season going to this place is good.

 What is the highlight of the tour along the route?

 We see along the trek some nice waterfalls and then Inca sites, and also some sheep herders